Planning your Holiday to the South Pacific Islands

 The Fiji Islands is the most popular of the South Pacific Islands to visit, and deservedly so.
-It is easy to reach being the regional transport hub, and has the best tourist infrastructure with a great selection of large international brand hotels, all-inclusive family orientated resorts, small boutique properties aimed at excapists, luxury villas for the high-end exclusive market and budget beach huts for travellers.
+It's easy to reach being the regional transport hub, and has the best tourist infrastructure with a great selection of large international brand hotels, all-inclusive family orientated resorts, small boutique properties aimed at excapists, luxury villas for the high-end exclusive market and budget beach huts for travellers.
 It's a great all-rounder, with beach holidays, weddings and honeymoons, adventure, backpacking, diving and surfing, all amongst its major draws.

 Although a lot smaller than Fiji and not so easy to reach from Australia, the quaint Cook Islands are equally beautiful for a fun and relaxing beach holiday and especially popular amongst New Zealand couples.
 The Cook Islands is very small and a lot simpler to choose where to go, as there are just two main mainstream destinations: Rarotonga and Aitutaki, the later a stunning lagoon atoll.
-If you want to go somewhere with few other tourists, then you should consider destinations such as Samoa or Tonga which both have beautiful beach resorts but a lot less commercial than most destinations and seldom making it to the glossy brochures and where getting to your accommodation is often part of the holiday adventure; or even tiny Niue Island, a somewhat affluent limestone rock where you'll soon become one of the locals.
+If you want to go somewhere with few other tourists, then you should consider destinations such as Samoa or Tonga which both have beautiful beach resorts and are a lot less commercial than either Fiji or the Cooks seldom making it to the glossy brochures and where getting to your accommodation is often part of the holiday adventure; or even tiny Niue Island, a somewhat affluent limestone rock where you'll soon become one of the locals.

-Visit the French speaking territories of New Caledonia or Tahiti Islands for a more glamorous holiday ambience and with plenty of over-water bungalows with the later boasting Bora Bora as the most beautiful island in the South Pacific.
+Visit the French speaking territories of New Caledonia or Tahiti Islands (French Polynesia) for a more glamorous holiday ambience and with plenty of over-water bungalows with the later boasting Bora Bora, the most photographed island in the South Pacific.

 Seven "Must Do" for your South Pacific Holiday

-1) Make the first footprint of the day on an uninhabited coral island
+1) Make the first footprints of the day on a secluded deserted beach

-2) Snorkel a coral reef and spot a whale, reef shark or sea turtle along the way
+2) Snorkel a coral reef and spot a reef shark, sea turtle or even a whale along the way

 3) Take a rainforest hike and cool off in a fresh waterfall